sarahnator/matlabmischief/basic/soundprocessing.md

 - sound in processing is a transverse wave when in reality it is a longitudinal wave
 - sound data stored in an array of samples
 - -sampling = discretization of data points along x-axis(time) or y-axis
-- - -stored in 32 / 64 bit so you can't have a super precise value but it's impreceptible
+- - - stored in 32 / 64 bit so you can't have a super precise value but it's impreceptible

 # .wav
 - raw digital sound data quantized into an array